Renew Your Texas Notary

 How to renew your notary commission in Texas

 The process to renew your Texas notary commission is the same as applying for a new commission.
 You can renew ninety days before your current notary commission expires.
 To renew your notary commission, you must:

 Purchase a $10,000 notary bond (required by the Texas Secretary of State)

 Purchase a notary stamp and a notary journal to authenticate and record notarized documents (required by Texas notary law)

 Take the oath of office (the Texas Secretary of State will supply you with the oath of office form once you are commissioned as a Texas notary)

 Complete Texas Notary Package

-Limited time offer - over 40% in savings on supplies
+Limited time offer - save up to 40% on notary supplies